-These interests have all been determined to be Features of Local Heritage Interest by virtue of them having already been identified in the HER Records as features of historic interest.
+These interests have all been determined to be Local Heritage Assets by virtue of them having already been identified in the HER Records as features of historic interest.
 The full list and HER justification can be viewed on the Neighbourhood Plan website.